 removetags:"i,em,strong" - Remove generic containers:

-removetags:"span,div" - Remove images and links (if you do not want them to appear in the content):
+removetags:"span,div" - Remove images and links (if you do not want them to appear):

 removetags:"img,a"

-This way, you can very flexibly control which HTML tags should be displayed and which should be cleaned.
+In this way, you can flexibly control which HTML tags can be displayed and which should be cleaned up.

 striptagsThe basic usage of a filter is: